VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/handleidingen-en-tutorials/large-files.md

     During unlock all file parts were merged into the whole file, all temporary file parts were removed.

-4. Request the document
+4. Request the `EnkelvoudigInformatieObject`

-    We can request the created document to see the changes.
+    We can request the created `EnkelvoudigInformatieObject` to see the changes.

     ```http
     GET http://<drc-ip>:8000/api/v1/enkelvoudiginformatieobjecten/<uuid> HTTP/1.0